nxquang-al/CS420-Project-2/README.md

 To run the game with provided map, you have to turn on the flag -r, --read
 Argument:
  * `file_path`: Path to the input file \

-Here is a sample command
+Here is a sample command:

 ```bash
 $ python src/visualization.py -r data/input/MAP_01.txt
 ```